-One of the worst aspects of DIY is that inevitably you get to a point in the project where you feel bogged down and you can’t see your way out.
+One of the worst aspects of DIY is that you inevitably get to a point in the project where you feel bogged down and can’t see your way out.
 If you don’t have any money in the budget to pay your trades to bail you out, your project is going nowhere.

 - Bernadette Janson Shares Why She Doesn’t Do DIY Renovating